glfmn/robot_trainer/README.md

 # Robot Trainer

 A game which uses programming as a game mechanic!
 Program you very own robot to solve challenges and build your skills as a roboticist!

+## Building

+Be sure to use `Unity 2018.2.5f1` to develop and build this game, to ensure compatibility.